-SSP124 Psychology
+SS124 Psychology

 This course provides a broad introduction to the field of psychology, one of the social sciences.
 Students are introduced to the major areas of psychology.
 They are introduced to psychological theories and concepts, as well as the history and major figures of the field.
 Topics include disorders and treatments, personality and learning theories, and the internal and external factors that influence human development and behavior.
 Additionally, this course emphasizes how psychological principles and concepts relate to our personal and professional relationships.
+This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of eleven hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of ten hours of out-of-class work will be assigned per week.